Alpha Gal Diet: What’s Safe, Off-Limits, and Risky

 Foods to Eat with Caution on an Alpha-Gal Diet

 While many people with alpha-gal syndrome can enjoy a wide range of foods without issue, there are certain items that sit in a gray area.
 These foods may be tolerable for some but can cause reactions in others.
 When I was determining my own “maybe” list, I created this trigger tracker.
-If you’re still determining your sensitivities, I encourage you to download a free copy.
+If you’re still determining your sensitivities, I encourage you to download a copy.

 According to resources like the Alpha Gal Information website and the Fig app, most people with AGS can handle the following foods, but it’s important to know your sensitivities, carefully read ingredient lists, proceed with caution, and pay attention to your body.